NUS-IDS/PragTag2023/code/README.md

 Most code assumes the input files are in the JSON format used in the competition.

-For converting JSON files to T5/FlanT5 format, use the code in
+<b>For converting JSON files to T5/FlanT5 format </b>, use the code in

 1. convertData_FlanT5.py (args1: data.json, args2: out.csv)
 2. convertData_T5.py     (args1: data.json, args2: outfile-pfx (for creating .source and .target files)